JulianaKwok/JulianaKwok/README.md

-- 👋 Hi, I’m @JulianaKwok
+👋 Hi there, I’m Juliana Kwok

+About Me:
-- 👀 I’m interested in Blockchain, Crypto, Defi, Web3, Fintech and Startup
+· 👀 I’m interested in Blockchain, Crypto, Web3
-- 🌱 I’m currently learning Digital Marketing and blockchain
-- 💞️ I’m looking to collaborate on any blockchain projects
-- 📫 Reach me at julie.otreylio@gmail.com
+· 📚 I’m currently learning about RWA, DePIN, DeFi and GameFi · ⚯ I’m looking to collaborate on with any RWA, DePin, DeFi, GameFi, Protocol projects · 📫 Reach me at julie.otreylio@gmail.com

 <!---
 JulianaKwok/JulianaKwok is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.